-Danish government gets majority to back plan to cull minks
+Danish government gets backing for plan to cull minks

 The mutated version of the coronavirus found among the mink can be transmitted to people, though there is no evidence so far that it is more dangerous or resistant to vaccines.
 Earlier this month, authorities said that 11 people were sickened by it.

+According to official figures, 283 farms have recorded infections and 265 have had their animals culled.
+On top of that more than 200 people in six mink pelting companies have tested positive, Danish authorities said Tuesday.

-The government began last month killing farmed minks in the north of the country and later announced that all minks in the country should be culled, though it did not yet have the legal basis for it.
+The government began last month killing farmed minks and later announced that all minks in the country should be culled, though it did not yet have the legal basis for it.

+In a separate session in Parliament, Danish Prime Minister Mette Frederiksen once again apologized.
+She said the government had not been not aware that there was no legal basis for its decision.
+“I do not mean to disregard the law,” she said.

+The center-right opposition asked why the government didn’t stop the culling of healthy animals when it realized it did not have a legal right.
+Jakob Ellemann-Jensen, head of the largest opposition party, the Liberals, called the lack of a legal basis “a scandal” and said the government “deliberately had run a red light.”

 There are 1,139 mink farms in Denmark, employing about 6,000 people, according to the industry.
 They account for 40% of global mink fur production and are the world’s biggest exporter.
 Most exports go to China and Hong Kong.